einwolf/docubasemd/linux_selinux/netlabel_kernel.md

 The code tries to match sensitivities and categories to DOI interpretation through CIPSO configuration.
 It errors if it can't do that.

-For CIPSO type 1 in passthrough category > 239 can't map to DOI.
+CIPSO type 1 in passthrough mode category > 239 can't map to DOI values.
-It error that way.

 For trans modes it can take anything that is valid.

+Generally, it appears to take the category in low to high (type 1 or 2) or high to low (type 5) and tries to add category or category range one at a time.
+It errors when the header gets larger than the IP header size limit.

+THe CIPSO type 1 error isn't a "category number too big" error.
+It's a "tried to add 241" categories error.

 https://github.com/torvalds/linux/blob/v6.14/net/ipv4/cipso_ipv4.c